4 Best Tennis Drills For Beginners

 For all tennis players at the beginning of their life on the court, it’s important to find easy ways to start building confidence and logging the hours necessary to feel comfortable with a racket in your hands.
 The best way to make this happen is to get on the court and practice!
-Then again, you can’t just expect to step foot on the court and instinctively know what to do – you need to have a plan.
+Then again, you can’t just expect to step foot on the court and instinctively know what to do – you need to have a game plan.

 Around a Circle